In these terms and conditions:

 - By requesting the Repairer to carry out the Works, the Customer authorises the Repairer to do all acts and things that are in the opinion of the Repairer necessary or desirable to carry out and complete the Works including:

-- to move, drive and test the vehicle, any Part or any component of the vehicle.
+- move, drive and test the vehicle

 - Quotes for any Works by the Repairer are valid for the period stated in that quote unless otherwise advised by the Repairer in writing.